Music production

 What's the audio latency?

-Round-trip audio on a LAN is about 15-25ms (host audio interface + Remio + client output).
-This is fine for mixing, arrangement, vocal comping, and edit work — not for live monitoring while tracking.
+Round-trip audio on a LAN is about 15–25 ms (host interface + Remio + client output).
+Fine for mixing, arrangement, vocal comping and edit work — not for live monitoring while tracking.
 For tracking, the artist sits at the studio Mac and monitors through the host interface directly.
 Mix and arrangement work over Remio is comfortable for hours.

 Does MIDI work from a remote keyboard?

 Yes.
 USB MIDI plugged into the client (iPad USB-C or laptop USB-A) forwards to the host DAW.
-Bluetooth MIDI works on iPad — BLE devices pair with iPad Core MIDI and the host DAW receives note-on, velocity, CC, pitchbend, aftertouch.
+Bluetooth MIDI works on iPad — BLE devices pair with iPad Core MIDI and the host receives note-on, velocity, CC, pitchbend and aftertouch.
 MPE controllers (Seaboard, LinnStrument) work end to end.

 Will my plugins (UAD, Waves, Slate) keep working?

 Yes.
-Every plugin installed on the studio Mac continues to work — Remio does not touch the plugin chain.
-UAD with Apollo or Satellite, Waves licenses (USB or cloud), Slate iLok, NI Komplete — all stay on the studio machine.
-The iPad does not need any of these installed.
+Every plugin installed on the studio Mac continues to work — Remio doesn't touch the plugin chain.
+UAD with Apollo or Satellite, Waves licences (USB or cloud), Slate iLok, NI Komplete — all stay on the studio machine.
+The iPad doesn't need any of these installed.

 Does sample rate matter?